Webpages about Smoldyn and spatial simulation

-This is an expanded version of a table that will be published in the following article.
+This is an expanded version of a table that was published in the following article.

 This comparison was made possible by assistance from: Jim Faeder and Jacob Czech (MCell), Marco Seynen and Pieter Rein ten Wolde (eGFRD), Paul Michalski and Les Loew (SpringSaLaD), and Frank Noe and Moritz Hoffman (ReaDDy).